mariuszmspace/my-links/README.md

 * [Typhoon](https://typhoon.psdn.io/) - Minimal and free Kubernetes distro, great for testing and learning on small systems -- `various lang`
 * [Watchtower](https://github.com/v2tec/watchtower) - Monitors your running Docker containers and restart them when a new image is available -- `Golang`
 * [Weave](https://github.com/zettio/weave/) - Virtual network that connects Docker containers deployed across multiple hosts -- `Golang`
+* [Wormhole](https://github.com/gravitational/wormhole) - CNI plugin for Kubernetes that uses WireGuard for creating a full mesh encrypted network between each host in the Kubernetes cluster.
+The Kubernetes API is used to coordinate key exchange and configuration -- `Golang`
 * [Velero](https://github.com/heptio/velero) - Manage disaster recovery for your Kubernetes persistent volumes and cluster resources, formerly Heptio Ark -- `Golang`
 * [virtlet](https://github.com/Mirantis/virtlet) - Kubernetes CRI implementation for running VM workloads (QCOW2 images) -- `Golang`
 * [virtual-kublet](https://github.com/virtual-kubelet/virtual-kubelet) - kublet implementation that masquerades as a kubelet for the purposes of connecting Kubernetes to other APIs (Fargate, ACI, IoT, Nomad, Azure, etc) -- `Golang`